passportxyz/passport-docs/pages/building-with-passport/major-concepts/platform-integrator-concepts.md

----
-description: Content for platform integrators and their ecosystem partners
----

 # Platform Integrator concepts

-This page is for platforms who integrate with Gitcoin Passport and make its sybil-resisting functionality available to their ecosystem partners.&#x20;
+This page is for platforms who integrate with Gitcoin Passport and make its sybil-resisting functionality available to their ecosystem partners.

 On this page, you will learn what types of attacks Gitcoin Passport can protect against, see examples of existing platform integrations, understand integration best-practices and identify the key information your users need to know.